Introduction to Programming Using Java, Eighth Edition

 double B. [Corrected in Version 8.1.1.]

 - Section 10.1: In several places, JFC is used as the abbreviation for the Java Collection Framework.
 It should be JCF.
-[Fixed in the online web site version only.]
+[Fixed in version 8.1.3.]

 Errata for Version 8.0